Smart Building: Enhance and Optimize your ventilation with Rensair

 SMART BUILDINGS

 Buildings account for 40% of global energy consumption and carbon emissions.
 Of that, 40% is directly related to Heating, Ventilation, and Air Conditioning (HVAC), making it the largest line item in a building’s operating budget.
-In order to meet Net Zero, this needs to be addressed.
+In order to meet Net Zero targets, become carbon neutral or reduce net zero emissions, this needs to be addressed.

 SMART BUILDINGS